gramener/gramex/gramex/apps/guide/tutorials/charts/README.md

 </div>
 <br>

-This `<div>` element is empty, because we will be rendering the chart through a javascript function, similar to the `draw_charts` function from the previous tutorial.
+We will be rendering the chart through a javascript function, similar to the `draw_charts` function from the previous tutorial.